-The most common credit score range is 300 to 850.
-All of the most popular credit-scoring models, including VantageScore 3.0 and FICO Score 8, now use that 300-to-850 credit score scale.
+The standard credit score range is 300 to 850.
+All of the most popular types of credit scores, including VantageScore 3.0 and FICO Score 8, now use that 300-to-850 credit score scale.
 But that hasn’t always been the case.
 And some alternate credit score ranges are still in use today.

-Below, you can learn more about the standard credit score range, including what percentage of Americans has each credit rating, how old they are on average, and how much they typically make.
-You’ll also find some examples of other credit score scales that you may come across.
+Below, you can learn more about the standard credit score range, including which scores correspond to each credit rating: Excellent, Good, Fair/Limited, and Bad.
+You can also see what percentage of Americans belongs to each tier in the credit score range as well as their average age and income.
+You’ll find some examples of other credit score scales that you may come across, too.

 If you’d like to see where your score is on the scale, you can check your latest credit score for free on WalletHub, the first and only site with free daily updates.Check Your Credit Score – 100% Free